kunal123thakur/LangGraph_Task_multiagent/readme.md

 # 🧠 Modular LangChain Agent Workflow
-This project implements a modular agent workflow using [LangChain](https://www.langchain.com/) and [LangGraph](https://github.com/langchain-ai/langgraph).
-It features a planning agent, a tool executor, and a feedback loop to iteratively refine tasks based on tool outputs
+This project implements a modular agent workflow using langGraph.
+It features a planning agent, a tool executor, and a feedback loop to iteratively refine tasks based on tool outputs

 ---
 ![Screenshot 2025-04-24 180144](https://github.com/user-attachments/assets/93ed9e56-8ed1-466b-8db8-19d1450e2a04)